 e) Extension Phase: The all-around translation pushed the programmer to write “extrovert” code (code which integrates with other pieces), which means that the code is already OPEN to new RFs.

-Above all, the programmer should be a good translator, not seeing the tree (RF) isolated, but also understanding the forest around it.
+Above all, programming skills are simple.
+The programmer should be a good translator, not seeing the tree (RF) isolated, but also understanding the forest around it.
 Some time ago, Alan Turing focused on the question (the problem), not the answer (the solution).
 He considered more important that the programmer develops his way of thinking first, rather than to spend endless nights in calculations.
 He knew that the solutions were the task of the machines and History proved him right.
-Programming is not a piece of code…
+Programming is not a piece of code.